Reading time: 5 minutes

 If a recontribution strategy sounds like it could help you achieve your retirement or estate planning goals, there are some important points to bear in mind before taking the leap:

 - Any financial strategy solely designed to reduce your tax bill could be viewed as tax avoidance by the ATO and could result in heavy penalties.

 - Your taxable income – and tax bill – could increase in the financial year when you make the withdrawal from your super.
 It could also reduce any tax offsets or family assistance you receive during that financial year.

 - If you are aged under 60, you may need to pay some tax on the lump sum you withdraw from your super account.

 - Any recontributions you make into your – or your spouse’s – super account are subject to the normal contribution rules and caps.
-For more information, read SuperGuide article Making superannuation contributions: Super for beginners guide.
+Learn more about making superannuation contributions.

 - Once you turn 67, you need to satisfy the work test or work test exemption to make a contribution into your super account (other than a downsizer contribution).